techsource-ascendas/wireless-network-modeling-workshop/README.md

 * Model typical and custom network scenarios to evaluate overall performance.

 ## Setup
 This repo contains the files required to run the hands-on Wreless network modeling workshop in MATLAB®.
-The "Exercise" files require code additions to
+The "Exercise" files require code additions to run.
-run.
-The "Solution Scripts" files have the required code additions and run to completion.

 The files enable the following exercises:
-1. Exercise 1 - Operate the simulation engine, configure 5G nodes, create a simple network, and see statistics
+1. Exercise 1
+* Understand how to create and configure gNB and UE nodes.
+* Set up a simple 5G network.
+* Simulate the network, capture performance statistics, and explore visualization tools.
+2. Exercise 2
+* Configure and create WLAN nodes and networks
-2. Exercise 2 - Operate the simulation engine, configure WLAN nodes, create a simple network, and see statistics
+* Simulate the WLAN network and capture statistics

-To Run:
-1. To conduct the workshop, use the "Exercise" files
-2. To simply run the completed exercises, run the following files in MATLAB:

-* EXPL1\_NR\_Simplest\_Network.mlx
-* EXPL2\_WLAN\_Simplest\_Network.mlx
+* Visualize the WLAN and Bluetooth data link layer state transitions
+* Analyze WLAN network performance under Bluetooth interference

 ## Required MathWorks Products (https://www.mathworks.com)
 Requires MATLAB release R2025a or newer